ENCCS/intermediate-mpi/content/derived-datatypes.rst

 .. figure:: img/E01-pack_unpack.svg
    :align: center

+   MPI allows the programmer to communicate heterogeneous collections into a single message, without defining a full-fledged custom datatype.
+The data is packed into a buffer of type ``MPI_PACKED``.
+On the receiving end, the buffer will be unpacked into its constituent components.

 .. signature:: |term-MPI_Pack|

-   Pack data in a message.
-The message is in contiguous memory.
+   Pack data in noncontiguous memory to a contiguous memory buffer.

    .. code-block:: c